Idiopathic pulmonary fibrosis

 - Patients with low blood oxygen levels may need oxygen support at home.

-- Lung rehabilitation will not cure the disease.
-But it can help maintain the ability to exercise without breathing difficulty.
+- Lung rehabilitation will not cure the disease, but it can help people exercise without difficulty breathing.

-Making home and lifestyle changes can help to manage breathing symptoms.
-If you or any family members smoke, now is the time to stop right away.
+Making home and lifestyle changes can help manage breathing symptoms.
+If you or any family members smoke, now is the time to stop.

 Some patients with advanced pulmonary fibrosis may need a lung transplant.

 Medicines are now being tested to see if they can slow the disease.